 IMPACT: By educating insurance consumers on their terms and in their language we’d be helping them become more comfortable with the products they’re buying.
 Making us a resource and not a transaction.

-IMPACT: By providing resources in addition to insurance within target markets we become more than an insurance supplier.
+IMPACT: By providing tools and resources in addition to insurance within target markets we become more than an insurance supplier.
 We become a trusted partner.

 IMPACT: By highlighting our clients and agents stories we’ll begin to change the belief that insurance carriers are the enemy and empower our clients to spread our message as they spread their own.